 Traveling with an infant is relatively easy.
-Then your child starts walking, talking and throwing tantrums and taking a trip sounds less than desirable.
-But trust us—the memories of taking a family trip far outweigh the stress of traveling with a family.
+Then your child starts walking, talking, and throwing tantrums and taking a trip sounds less than desirable.
+But trust us—the memories of taking a family trip far outweigh the challenges of traveling with a toddler.

-I joked that our last flight with my two-and-a-half-year-old was like giving birth- unpredictable, messy, exhausting, exciting, beautiful, unforgettable and worth it.
+I joked that our last flight with my 2-and-a-half-year-old was like giving birth: unpredictable, messy, exhausting, exciting, beautiful, unforgettable, and worth it.

-Before you embark on your next trip, here are some tips for traveling with a toddler.
+Before you embark on your next trip, here are some tips, tricks, and must-have products for traveling with a toddler.

 1. Pack light

 The lighter you pack, the easier it will be to get from point A to point B. If you have plenty of snacks and the essentials, you will be totally fine.
-Trust us, you’ll want an extra hand more than you’ll want those three changes of outfits you packed in your carry on.
+Trust us, you’ll want an extra hand more than you’ll want those three outfit change options you packed in your carry on.

 2. Have a plan